 As we inched toward shore, the waves and wind finally started to calm.
 Howard tolerated all of it like a champ, which shocked us both.
 I think he was so scared, that he went into a catatonic (no pun intended) sleep.

-We eventually made our way into the South River, off of the Neuse, and anchored off of a creek.
-Scott kicked himself, for not looking at the NOAA weather fax, but they usually most useful in ocean waters.
+We eventually made our way into the South River, off of the Neuse, and anchored in a creek.
+Scott kicked himself for not looking at the NOAA weather fax, but they are usually most useful in ocean waters.
 Live and learn.